Collaboration For Inclusive Schooling for current special education credential

 Students admitting into the Behavior Analysis emphasis area must be employed at least part-time in a ﬁeld of employment which uses Applied Behavior Analysis.
 It is strongly recommended that candidates complete their Behavior Analysis emphasis area courses prior to taking the core courses.
 ABA courses are taken in sequential order at a maximum of one course per session.
 See an advisor for more information.

-Course List Code Title Credits EDUU 692 The Science and Philosophical Underpinnings of Applied Behavior Analysis
+Course List Code Course Name Credits EDUU 692 The Science and Philosophical Underpinnings of Applied Behavior Analysis

 EDUU 693 The Foundational Concepts and Principles of Applied Behavior Analysis